-November’s baking challenge is pie.
-I mean… were you really surprised?!
-But instead of a specific pie recipe, I’m challenging you to get a little creative: decorate a pie, any pie, with fun and festive pie crust designs.
+Instead of a specific pie recipe, today we’re putting on our creative hats and decorating a pie, any pie, with fun and festive pie crust designs.
 Terrified of pie crust?
 Good.
 This is the time to face your fear.
 You CAN do this.
 You CAN create pies like this.

 I love making pie.
 You know this.
 But up until a few years ago, it terrified me.
 Obviously a piece of pie didn’t give me the creeps, but the actual *thought of making pie* definitely scared me to pieces.
 Far too complicated.
 Let’s leave it to the pros.
 But guess what?
 The hardest part is finding the courage to start.
 And once you do, you’ll wonder why you didn’t begin sooner.
 Nothing is more satisfying than making a pie completely from scratch.
 Until, of course, you eat a slice.